iamhimanshusharma/personal-finance-webapp/README.md

 ---

 ## 🤝 Contributing
+Contributions are welcome!
-1. Fork repo
+- Fork the repo
-2. Create feature branch (`git checkout -b feature/your-feature`)
+- Create a new branch (`feature/your-feature`)
-3. Commit changes (`git commit -m "Add feature"`)
+- Commit your changes
-4. Push branch (`git push origin feature/your-feature`)
-5. Open Pull Request
+- Open a Pull Request

 ---

 ## 📜 License
-This project is open-source under the MIT License.
+This project is licensed under the **MIT License**.

+---